toggledbits/DeusExMachina/README.md

 As of version 2.8, there is special handling of the final scene for when the house mode changes to an inactive mode.
 If a scene with the name of the final scene plus the prior house mode can be found, it will be run in preference to the specified scene.
-That is, if your final scene is called "DeusEnd", but there's a scene called "DeusEndAway", then it will be run Deus deactivates due to the house mode changing to something other than "away."
+That is, if your final scene is called "DeusEnd", but there's a scene called "DeusEndAway", then it will be run when DEMII deactivates due to the house mode changing to something other than "away."
 Otherwise, the "DeusEnd" scene will run.

 ### Control of DEMII by Scenes and Lua ###